Bombay Stock Exchange (BSE): Meaning, Benefits and Its Functions

 - Legal oversight: SEBI regulations ensure transparency and reduce fraud risks for investors.

-- Timely disclosures: Companies must publish financial details annually, including dividends and investments.
+- Timely disclosures: Companies must publish financial details periodically, including dividends and investments.

 - Fair pricing: Demand-supply dynamics determine share prices, reflecting true market value.